CathalMullan/spark_tensorflow_pipeline/docs/Project_Description_and_Work_Plan.md

 Steven, Bishop-Moore

 In addition, Victoria (Hughes Group), Cynthia (EE&CC), Erik (ENA), Michael (King, Hawkins and Kelley), and Jennifer (Mcfarland, Palmer and Cervantes) were active members of Garcia, Davis and Norris.
 ```

 By no means is this a perfect solution, as spaCy has clearly missed some 'personal' data.
 But with the use of Faker, we can obscure the data with generated alternatives, making it far harder to identify an
 individual with this email.
 if the quality of the fakes were enriched, this effect would be amplified.
+Faker seems to only concatenate names
+together and call this a valid company name, which isn't fantastic.

-Once we are happy with these mails (and they've been approved by Proofpoints data controller), we can store these in a
-separate S3 bucket.
+Once we are happy with these mails, we can store these in a separate S3 bucket.
 These are the emails which will be used to train the forthcoming models.

 #### Acceptance Criteria
 * Quality:
-Approval by Proofpoints data controller on the legality side of things.
+Approval by Proofpoint's data controller on the legality side of things.

 * Efficiency:
-Minimum expectation is to be able to process a few million emails on a reasonably sized cluster (2-3 nodes) in less than an hour
+Minimum expectation is to be able to process a few million emails on a reasonably sized cluster (2-3 nodes) in less
+than an hour.

+* Code:
+Solid code coverage and tests.

 #### References
 N/A